Becoming A CCL Liaison

 Becoming a CCL Liaison follows the four step process outlined below:

 - If you have not completed the Climate Advocate Training Workshop, please view the recorded online training.
 In-person Climate Advocate Training workshops are also available to build upon the online training at events such as CCL conferences.

 - Reach out to your Group Leader, State Coordinator or Regional Coordinator to see if there is a current liaison for your congressional district or if they are in the process of selecting a liaison.

-- In your conversation, discuss the ABC’s of the liaison role with your Group Leader, State Coordinator or Regional Coordinator.
+- In your conversation, review the liaison position description with your Group Leader, State Coordinator or Regional Coordinator.

 What Support Is Provided?

-CCL Director of Congressional Liaisons and Lobby Days, Amy Bennett, hosts liaison support calls (on Zoom or by phone) on the 2nd and 4th Mondays of each month at 1 pm and 8pm Eastern Time.
+Our Liaison support team hosts liaison support calls (on Zoom or by phone) on the 2nd and 4th Mondays of each month at 1 pm and 8pm Eastern Time.
 The invitation and agenda goes out on the Sunday ahead of the call.
 We suggest you join these calls (or view the recording and notes) so that all liaisons are on the same page and know the current actions we are working on.
-Amy will also send out a link to the recorded call and call notes within 24 hours after each call.
+We'll send out a link to the recorded call and call notes within 24 hours after each call.

-Once you are added you to the liaison roster, you will automatically become a member of the hidden Liaisons Group on CCL's Community site (this process might take up to 48 hours).
-From your Community dashboard, you will see Liaisons on the left in My Community Groups.
+Once you are added to the liaison roster, you will automatically become a member of the hidden Liaisons Group on CCL's Community site (this process might take up to 48 hours).
+From your CCL Community dashboard, you will see Liaisons on the left in My Community Groups.
 The landing page has a list of quick links to the most used liaison related resources.

-If you have any additional questions, please email Amy at firstname.lastname@example.org.
+If you have any additional questions, please email our Liaison Coordinator at email@example.com.